-- What is claudication?
+- What Is It?

 What is claudication?

 Claudication is pain and/or cramping in the lower leg due to inadequate blood flow to the muscles.
 The pain usually causes the person to limp.
 The word "claudication" comes from the Latin "claudicare" meaning to limp.
-Claudication typically is felt while walking, and subsides with rest.
+Claudication typically is felt while walking and subsides with rest.
 It is commonly referred to as "intermittent" claudication because it comes and goes with exertion and rest.
-(In severe claudication, the pain is also felt at rest.)
+In severe claudication, the pain is also felt at rest.

 What causes claudication?

 Several medical problems can cause claudication, but the most common is peripheral artery disease.
 Peripheral artery disease (PAD) is caused by atherosclerosis, which is a hardening of the arteries from the accumulation of cholesterol plaques that form on the inner lining of the arteries.
 This is especially common at branching points of the arteries in the legs.
 The blockage of the arteries from these plaques causes low blood flow to the muscles in the legs.
 When walking or exercising the muscles in the legs require more blood flow to increase oxygen to the cells.
 Atherosclerotic plaques cause decreased blood flow and decreased oxygen.
 The muscles of the legs can ache and burn as a result of inadequate oxygen.
 This is felt as cramping in the legs.